 Church Interpreter Training Institute (CITI)

-CITI is an extensive program that provides its students with a two week immersion into the world and language of the Deaf as it pertains to worship, spiritual growth and Christian fellowship.
-The two week institute is comprised of daily chapel, intensive classes, special interest lectures and presentations, group activities, as well as interpreting worship and devotions.
+CITI is an extensive program that provides its students with an immersion into the world and language of the Deaf as it pertains to worship, spiritual growth and Christian fellowship.
+The institute is comprised of daily chapel, intensive classes, special interest lectures and presentations, group activities, as well as interpreting worship and devotions.

 That our students will....